 None the less Austria pushed on her war preparations.
 She continued to reinforce the XVth. and XVIth. corps, which received fifteen new battalions.
 Reinforcements according to our "intelligence" were sent to the southern corps, XIIIth.
 VIIth. and perhaps XIIth.
 In the northern corps, Ist.
 Xth. and XIth., companies were brought up to a strength of one hundred and fifty men, the peace strength being ninety-two men.
 The same could be said of the IVth. and IInd. corps in the interior.
-The Danube flotilla was prepared to move, certain units were pushed near the frontiers, and bridges, stations, railways and telegraphs were put under guard.8 Russia on the other hand did nothing except to retain the class of conscripts under arms already mentioned: we were almost uneasy as to her passive attitude.
+The Danube flotilla was prepared to move, certain units were pushed near the frontiers, and bridges, stations, railways and telegraphs were put under guard.
+Russia on the other hand did nothing except to retain the class of conscripts under arms already mentioned; we were almost uneasy as to her passive attitude.

-The wretched squabble among the victorious allies went Greeks and Bulgars could not agree as to the spoils. on.
+The wretched squabble among the victorious allies went Greeks and Bulgars could not agree as to the spoils.
 Greece, so said Sofia, claimed not only Salonica, Monastir and all the Ægean islands, but Macedonia up to the Drama.
-The Bulgars were furious in denunciation of the greed and presumption of the Hellenes.^a Pachitch did his best to smooth over these differences, the more so as he expected a scolding from Austria.
+The Bulgars were furious in denunciation of the greed and presumption of the Hellenes.3 Pachitch did his best to smooth over these differences, the more so as he expected a scolding from Austria.
 On oth December Vesnitch showed me a telegram from Belgrade; his Government believed Austria would forbid Serbia's access to the Adriatic, and it looked as if a note would be backed by armed force.
 "What should Serbia do?" he asked.
-"Let me talk it over with England and Russia," I answered, " but meanwhile Serbia should say she is ready to defer to the advice of Europe."4 Information was no more reassuring from Dumaine than from Pachitch.
-Austria's underground policy was causing internal, no less than external, uneasiness, while people could not but contrast her large military preparations with the comparatively petty ends she had in view, the more so as the Cabinet at Belgrade would be fairly docile, having been warned that Russia was unlikely to back up any immoderate claims.
-All sorts of rumours were flying about as to Austria's real intentions, but there was nothing definite.1
+"Let me talk it over with England and Russia," I answered, "but meanwhile Serbia should say she is ready to defer to the advice of Europe."
+4 Information was no more reassuring from Dumaine than from Pachitch.
+Austria's underground policy was causing internal, no less than external, uneasiness, while people could not but contrast her large military preparations with the comparatively petty ends she had in

-- 1 Telegram, Paris to London, 6th December, No. 994. - Letter from Millerand, 7th December. - 1 Telegram, Panafien, 8th December, No. 187. - 4 Telegram, sent London and St. Petersburg, 9th December.
+1 Telegram, Paris to London, 6th December, No. 994.

+Letter from Millerand, 7th December.
+Telegram, Panasien, 8th December, No. 187.

+^{} Telegram, sent London and St. Petersburg, 9th December.